-2. We use pine pellet litter which is really great, and natural!
-We also use unscented Tidy Cat litter, it works great but you have to make sure the kittens don't eat it (when it gets stuck to their paws after using the litter box) because it can cause tummy troubles.
+2. Litter and Boxes: We use pine pellet litter which is really great, and natural!
+They are also easy to transition to unscented Tidy Cat clay litter, it works great but you have to make sure the kittens don't eat it (when it gets stuck to their paws after using the litter box) because it can cause tummy troubles.
 Start with just a regular open top cat litter box, no domes or lids, until the kitten is a little older.
 A Dome is a little intimidating to a young kitten and you don’t want them to be scared of the litter box.
-We use the pine pellets with the Breeze system litter box that has been altered slightly to accommodate the different pellets, you can find videos about how to do this on YouTube.
-We use the Tidy cats litter for our litter robot which works very well, but it's not intended for kittens under a certain weight so we only use ours in our adult cat room.
+We use both regular/basic open-top litter boxes, and also pine pellets with the Breeze system litter box that has been altered slightly to accommodate the different pellets, you can find videos about how to do this on YouTube.

-6. Keep a bowl of dry kitten food available for your kitten to have access to at all times, for free-feeding.
+6. Feeding: Keep a bowl of dry kitten food available for your kitten to have access to at all times, for free-feeding.
 Your kitty should be allowed to eat as much and as often as they like, even our adults are allowed to free-feed.
-We only give them small amounts of canned wet food (1/2 of a can at a time, of Life's Abundance Grain-Free, or Royal Canin Mother & Babycat, wet food) as wet food can sometimes give them loose stools if they eat more than that.
+We only give them a small amount of canned wet food (1 tablespoon of at a time, as a treat), of Royal Canin Mother & Babycat, wet food as wet food can sometimes give them loose stools if they eat more than that.
 You can switch your kitten over to a different brand of food if you'd like but we highly recommend they continue eating the high quality Life's Abundance cat food, as Ragdolls do very well on this.
-If you do choose to switch brands, please wait for at least a month after bringing them home, and do it gradually by mixing in new food a little bit at a time.
-Start with 25% of the new food, then a few days later 50%, a few days later make 75%, until the food is 100% the new food.
 Abrupt changes in their diet can give them terrible tummy aches and a nasty litter box.
-It can even cause them to have diarrhea with or without blood in it, so PLEASE switch their food gradually, or keep them on Life's Abundance.
+It can even cause them to have diarrhea with or without blood in it.
 And NO human food!!
 Also keep in mind that it may take a couple of days before your kitten decides to eat his or her food when you first bring them home, and this is completely normal.

-9. Ragdoll cats (and again, especially kittens) get brown eye-gunk from time to time.
+9. Kitty eye gunk: Ragdoll cats (and again, especially kittens) get brown eye-gunk from time to time.
 Just gently wipe it out with a tissue.
 This is normal and will become less frequent as your kitten gets older.

 **Please keep in mind that everything stated within, is simply my opinion based on my own personal experience, it is not ever meant to take the place of a licensed veterinarians recommendations.**